Table of Contents

 Streamlining the hiring process

 As a comprehensive HR compliance software, it provides immediate access to employee qualifications and skills.
 Besides, as an efficient data management system, it enables the categorization of employees according to their functional requirements.
 Leveraging Akrivia HCM’s advanced applicant tracking system (ATS), organizations can automatically evaluate candidates based on predefined criteria while adhering to compliance boundaries.

 Akrivia HCM offers a unified platform for the management of employee benefits, including insurance, ESB, annual leave, sick leave, and more — all accessible through a single interface.
 Additionally, Akrivia HCM easily integrates with a range of HR modules, including Time and Attendance, Leave Management, Recruitment, Expense Management, and Off-boarding, guaranteeing a holistic compliance management experience.

 South East Asia’s dynamic digital, corporate, and regulatory environments have witnessed a host of changes recently, posing even more challenges for companies operating in the region.
 HR teams within these markets encounter ever-evolving work environments and the sudden proliferation of new compliance demands across SEA.

 Combined with large and expanding workforces, these transformations can be challenging.
 Addressing them can be difficult without the implementation of a suitable cloud-based HR compliance software.

-Leveraging best HR compliance softwares such as Akrivia HCM empowers organizations to automate compliance reporting, enabling adherence to labor laws and regulations.
-Akrivia HCM with its advanced features, customizable structure development, and effortless integration with other HR modules, ensures easy HR compliance.
+Leveraging the best HR compliance software, such as Akrivia HCM, empowers organizations to automate compliance reporting, enabling adherence to labour laws and regulations.
+Akrivia HCM, with its advanced features, customizable structure development, and effortless integration with other HR modules, ensures easy HR compliance.

 So why wait?
 Switch to Akrivia HCM today and streamline your HR compliance!